coapp/coapp.org/src/dynamic/tutorials/building-a-package.html.md

 Let's look at a few of these pivots more closely.
 Linkage, for example: you can specify whether you want your output library to be a dynamic link type, which is a popular format, static, which is useful for some things, Link-Time Compiler Generated (LTCG), which is useful for improving performance using Profile-Guided Optimization, or Side-by-Side (SxS).
 Calling conventions are used less commonly now, but sometimes libraries are packaged using cdecl, stdcall or both.
 Application types include Windows 8 Server, Windows 8 Phone, and a variety of desktops.
 The point is, you can define as many pivots as you need to provide the widest usefulness of your packages.

 The list of pivots is not a finite set, so AutoPackage is designed to let you define however many nodes you need to cover all the pivots of your particular packages.
-Just define all the nodes you need, specify the conditions for each build (i.e., what combiniation of pivot values to use), and AutoPackage handles everything else.
+Just define all the nodes you need, specify the conditions for each build (i.e., what combination of pivot values to use), and AutoPackage handles everything else.

-You can see the commonly handled configurations [in the autopackage reference](http://coapp.org/reference/autopackage-ref.html#Pivots)
+You can see the commonly handled configurations [in the AutoPackage reference](http://coapp.org/reference/autopackage-ref.html#Pivots)

 #### Specifying Package Contents